HuangxinDong/HuangxinDong.github.io/README.md

 ## Notes

-- The site build calls `pandoc` as an external process from `site.hs`.
+- The site now renders Markdown through Pandoc as a library dependency inside the Hakyll build.
-- Custom Pandoc Lua filters live in `filters/`.
+- `filters/obsidian-callouts.lua` is retained as historical reference only; the live site no longer depends on it.

 ## License